 Here is the text of a climate emergency resolution that has been proposed to the Frederick County Council by two of its members; Jessica Fitzwater and Kai Hagen.
-Please review this and consider contacting your own member and the at-large members if you agree.
-Frederick City will be considering a similar resolution.
+This resolution was successfully passed.
+Frederick City passed a similar resolution.

 CLIMATE EMERGENCY RESOLUTION

 WHEREAS, our present climate crisis poses an immediate and long-term threat to the well-being of all communities, including Frederick County; and